SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA it2 TYPE STANDARD TABLE OF zdemo_abap_fli WITH DEFAULT KEY.

-"Respect the standard key when sorting.
+"Respecting the standard key when sorting
 SORT it1.
 ```
 Plus: Suppose there are only elementary numeric components in an internal table with a structured line type.
 In this case, sorting has no effect because the primary table key is considered empty.
 This is certainly also true for tables declared with `EMPTY KEY`.